 Books with plenty of pictures that you can talk about are excellent for keeping your toddler occupied for extended periods of time.
 We especially like the board books in the First 100 Box Set for this.

 Another great toddler airplane activity is very simple apps, which we introduced between 14 and 18 months of age.
 Like all travel toys for toddlers, they don’t hold attention for long but it’s nice to have “easy to pack” distractions to rotate through.

 The Melissa & Doug On the Go Water Wow!
 Activity Books are a great travel toy to bring.
 Not only do they work with water (i.e. very little mess) but they are reusable.

 18 to 24 Months Old

 Between 18 and 24 months, the attention span for watching short shows will start to appear which is good news for flying with a toddler.
-As for every age, the usual activities for toddlers will work great here: favourite books, snacks, Buckle Toy, Finger puppets, coloring, stickers.
+As for every age, the usual activities for toddlers will work great here: favorite books, snacks, a buckle toy, finger puppets, coloring books and, reusable stickers.

 As your little one really starts to enjoy coloring, a great coloring book is the My First Big Book of Coloring.
-With 200 pages it may be a bit big to take on a short trip so two great alternatives are the Toddler Coloring Book and My Plane Trip.
+With 200 pages it may be a bit big to take on a short trip, so two great smaller alternatives are the Toddler Coloring Book and My Plane Trip.

 Other slightly more complicated apps can be introduced at this age.
 They likely won’t hold your toddlers attention for long, but if you have a few then flipping between them can provide a lengthy distraction.
 Some favourites at this age were:

 Even if you bring the traditional coloring book and crayons, don’t forget the Melissa & Doug On the Go Water Wow!
 Activity Books.
-They are easy to pack and with very little mess are a great alternative when your toddler needs a new activity.
-Another great alternative for older toddlers are the Crayola Color Wonder books.
+They are easy to pack, use water for very little mess and are a great alternative when your toddler needs a new activity.
+Another great alternative for older toddlers are the Crayola Color Wonder mess-free books.

 2 Years +